-The book once lay in a drawer for months, forgotten and alone save for a pen and half a bar of Cadburys chocolate.
+The book once lay in a drawer for months, forgotten and alone save for a pen and a Snickers bar.
 The young doctor who planned to read it was too busy saving lives and it was rescued when a nurse fell upon it and unzipped its onward liberty.

 She read it cover to cover over two days of night duty.
 Then she gave it to a colleague who did the same over three nights.
 It was then passed to a patient, an elderly lady with a terminal illness, but still with a twinkle in her eye and a passion for life.
 The story it told also brought tears to her eyes, for once she too shared passion and love with the man of her life and knew what overwhelming grief was when he died in her arms.
 The book brought back to her the treasured memories of her life as nature slowly drained it from her.

 From there, it passed into the world of business and banking, a sneaky read by a married man living two lives and who really did not have time to read books, let alone have the integrity for the cut and thrust of honest business.